Sonic the Hedgehog (film): Plot

 Meanwhile, Robotnik comes across one of Sonic's quills, discovering that the power in it has the potential to fuel his machines, and becomes obsessed with capturing Sonic to harness his power.
 Sonic and Tom fight off several mechanized drones sent by Robotnik, but Sonic is injured.
 Arriving in San Francisco, Tom brings Sonic to Maddie, who is staying at her sister Rachel's house, to revive him.
 While Tom explains the situation to Maddie, Sonic receives a new pair of sneakers from Maddie's niece Jojo.

 Sonic, Tom, and Maddie then head to the roof of the Transamerica Pyramid and recover the rings as Robotnik arrives in an advanced hovercraft powered by the quill.
 Sonic fights off Robotnik's drones and sends Tom and Maddie back to Green Hills with one of his rings; however, Robotnik uses the quill's power to match Sonic's speed and pursues him across the world, incapacitating him in Green Hills.
 Tom and the townsfolk intervene, and Tom acknowledges Sonic as his friend, causing Sonic to regain consciousness and maximum strength.
 Sonic defeats Robotnik by destroying his hovercraft with his powerful spin attack and, with help from Tom, sends him through a ring portal to the mushroom planet.

 Following the incident, Tom and Maddie decide to stay in Green Hills and let Sonic live with them.
 Commander Walters, the Vice Chairman of the Joint Chiefs of Staff, congratulates them for saving the world and assures them that all evidence of the event has been erased, including records of Robotnik's existence.
 Meanwhile, on the mushroom planet, Robotnik, having lost his sanity and still in possession of Sonic's quill and equipment salvaged from the remains of his hovercraft, plots his return to Earth to seek his revenge.
-On Earth, Tails emerges from a ring portal in search of Sonic.
+On Earth, a two-tailed Fox (Note: Identified offscreen as Tails.) emerges from a ring portal in search of Sonic.